glasgowcompbio/vimms/docs/simulation_overview.md

 ```

 The generated artifacts include candidate tables, picked-like feature tables,
-chemical truth, assignment labels, and optional mzML/scan summaries.
-Assignment
+chemical truth, assignment labels, and optional mzML/scan summaries. mzML
+writing is disabled by default and should be enabled only for audit/export.
-artifacts are materialized as chemicals so matched decoys, interferents, blanks,
+Assignment artifacts are materialized as chemicals so matched decoys,
-and false MS2 support have a VIMMS chemical representation.
-The model-facing
+interferents, blanks, and false MS2 support have a VIMMS chemical
-peak table is not remeasured from scans: m/z, RT, intensity, labels, and MS2
+representation.
+The model-facing peak table is not remeasured from scans: m/z,
-scores remain the original truth-aligned assignment-table values. `UniformSpikeNoise`
+RT, intensity, labels, and MS2 scores remain the original truth-aligned
-is not used for these artifacts because spike peaks are not chemical-backed and
+assignment-table values. `UniformSpikeNoise` is not used for these artifacts
-cannot be fragmented.
+because spike peaks are not chemical-backed and cannot be fragmented.

-The public assignment-noise API remains `vimms.AssignmentNoise`; implementation
+The public assignment-noise APIs are `vimms.AssignmentNoise` for direct picked
+tables and `vimms.AssignmentChemicalArtifact` for chemical-backed artifacts.
-details for peak/artifact injection live in internal helper modules.
-The old
+Implementation details for peak/artifact injection live in internal helper
-`vimms.AssignmentScanSimulation` names are compatibility wrappers around
-`AssignmentChemicalArtifact` and emit deprecation warnings.
+modules.

 ### Adding Noise